janEbert/SMWLevelGenerator/README.md

 **Whenever you remove or add hacks, always execute `SMWLevelGenerator.Sprites.generateall()` and `SMWLevelGenerator.SecondaryLevelStats.generateall()`!**
-This will pre-calculate statistics to speed up loading and~-- more importantly~-- update the statistics according to _your_ dataset.
+This will pre-calculate statistics to speed up loading and – more importantly – update the statistics according to _your_ dataset.
 If you are setting up manually, you must not skip this step to get the correct statistics.
 We do this to minizime the amount of layers we supply to the model.